nsn116/ToDoList/README.md

 # ToDoList
-An Angular 2 and Typescript based to-do list web-app
+Front End for an Angular 2 and Typescript based to-do list web-app